erickbytes/divbull/divbull.com/content/blog/Bagholding-Nintendo-Stock.md

 Date: 2026-05-27 10:33
 Category: Essay

-I've held in Nintendo ADRs for 5 years and 3 months at current time.
+I've held in Nintendo ADRs (NTDOY) for 5 years and 3 months at current time.
 Over time, I have realized about $400 of after tax gains.
 I feel the stock has been kneecapped due to the ongoing memory chip shortage.
 Nintendo needs chips to make its consoles.

 In retrospect, I managed the position well.
 Even though I ended up buying the top above $24/ADR, equivalent to 0.25 shares on the Japanese exchange.
 Today those same ADRs hover around $11.

 After scaling up the position into the Switch 2 launch last year, I realized Nintendo might be considered vulnerable to memory draught or cost hikes.
 As the memory price increase trend became apparent, I noted that Nintendo shares were underperforming.
 I sold off some shares on the way down from $22, sold again at $16.
 With the story around Nintendo continuing to sour, I finally cleared my lowest cost $10 and $12 lots at a small profit recently.
 I asked myself, "how bad can this get for Nintendo?"
 In terms of supply chain and pricing, Nintendo couldn't have forseen the memory demand AI trend.
-Honestly they executed and sold more than 17 million Switch 2 consoles in 2025.
+They sold more than 17 million Switch 2 consoles in 2025.
 It beat its initial projection of 15 million consoles.
 Yet, the stock hasn't reflected this momentum.

 I am still long $3122 invested and down 41% on my remaining shares, in the hole $1,288.
 Therefore, I now need a 69% gain to break even.
 This is what happens when you buy into the hype of a big launch and then get blindsided by the memory supply chain.
 I haven't incurred any losses yet on the shares I sold.
 At the top, I held 300 ADRs.
 Today I'm holding 165.
 Nearly half of my peak position has been moved into other investments.
 Long term, I might tax loss harvest from the position if it doesn't turn around for Nintendo.
 Fundamentally, I think they are executing well at a high level but have found themselves on the wrong side of memory chip macro.